BawejaTushar/RAG/README.md

 The project aims to implement RAG model capabilities in the chat interface creating an AI assistant that can provide a better response to the query, inputted by the user, with precise context and higher accuracy.
 For this project, I have used The Medium blogs and articles dataset.
 This project is based on the research paper: [Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks](https://arxiv.org/pdf/2005.11401).

-This project is deployed on my [Huggingface space](https://huggingface.co/spaces/Baweja/RAG) Have Fun .
+This project is deployed on my [Huggingface space](https://huggingface.co/spaces/Baweja/RAG).
+Have Fun!!!!

 > [!NOTE]
-> Currently, the capabilities of the model deployed on huggingfeace space are limited due to hardware resources.
+> Currently, the capabilities of the model deployed on huggingface space are limited due to hardware resources.

 ![ChatBot Interface deployed on HF space](./scr_shots/1.png)